Skip Navigation

 Housing data.
 Housing statistics based on listing data from more than 50 Texas MLSs.
 Statistics for each geography based on listings of properties physically located within the mapped area presented with the statistics.

-Latest building permit data.
+Building permit data.
 Building permit data for single-, two-to-four, and five-or-more family units for states, MSAs, and Texas counties.

 NewsTalk Texas is published each work day featuring the state’s top real estate news.
 Read the latest from your neck of the Lone Star State.